Dow Centennial Centre: Features

-Commercial space includes physiotherapy and massage clinics, Ticketmaster, a sandwich shop and refreshment booth.
-There is also a 660 m2 commercial kitchen, contracted to a catering company and capable of serving 2000 people at 4 events per evening.
+As of 2004, commercial space included physiotherapy and massage clinics, Ticketmaster, a sandwich shop and a refreshment booth.
+There is also a 660 m2 commercial kitchen, capable of serving 2000 people at 4 events per evening.

 Most of the facility has extra-thick insulation, and the sinks, toilets and urinals are designed to save water.
 An "eco-chill" system pumps glycol from the hockey rink's refrigerant compressors to the air vents in the soccer pitch, theatre and fitness centre, warming them in the winter and cooling them in the summer (when the hockey rink isn't in use).
-High-efficiency boilers provide backup heating, and solar panels on the facility's roof generate approximately 6,000 kilowat-hours of energy per year.
+High-efficiency boilers provide backup heating, and solar panels on the facility's roof generate approximately 6,000 kilowatt-hours of energy per year.

 The DCC is operated by a staff of 35.

 Expansion plans

 Citing rapid population growth, the city's 2015 recreation master plan called for a $27 million aquatic centre and fitness expansion at the DCC planned for 2017–2020, followed in 2020–2022 by a second hockey arena at a cost of $12 million.
 Under Hockey Canada's development model, the city was not providing adequate practice time for the city's teams, who were seeking ice time in other communities.